giuliaago/insilicoFramework/README.md

 Follow the instructions below to install OBITools:
 1. Download <code>get-obitools.py</code> script available at https://pythonhosted.org/OBITools/_downloads/get-obitools.py
 2. Run the command python <code>get-obitools.py</code>.
 All the OBITools will be installed in a new directory at the location where you run the script.

+To download and install ExTaxsI, please visit ExTaxsI GitHub page https://github.com/qLSLab/ExTaxsI and follow the instructions.

 ## Download sequences with Entrez tools